AzraAnimating/AzraAnimating/README.md

 ### About Me:

-I'm a German High School (Gymnasium) Student & Freelance Developer and I'm currently building a Company ([Zyonic Software](https://github.com/zyonic-software/)) with a couple of friends.
+I'm a German High School (Gymnasium) Graduate & Freelance Developer and I'm currently building a Company ([Zyonic Software](https://gitlab.zyonicsoftware.com/)) with a couple of friends.

 If you are wondering why my Personal Account here is so empty, I mostly work on Projects that are Privated or ones that are Zyonic Projects.
 I only post the accasional "fun" thing over here, or some Librarys I designed.